 DXPs evolved from other tools such as CMSs and web experience management (WEM) systems.
 The digital experience platform becomes a hub for content management, analytics, asset management, and data management.
 Some DXPs even allow you to build your own customized suite of technology.

-What are the goals of a Digital Experience Platform?
+What Are the Goals of a Digital Experience Platform?

 The primary goal of a digital experience platform is to improve the customer experience for customers on all platforms, whether that’s a website, mobile app, or blog.
 They allow you to meet customer expectations and ensure consistent omnichannel marketing across every channel.